John Mayer: Early life

 Mayer was born on October 16, 1977, in Bridgeport, Connecticut.
 His father, Richard Mayer (b.
-1927), was a high-school principal, and his mother, Margaret (née Hoffman; b.
+1927), was principal at Central High School in Bridgeport, and his mother, Margaret (née Hoffman; b.
 1947), was a middle-school English teacher.
 He grew up in nearby Fairfield, the middle child between older half-sister Rachel, older brother Carl, and younger brother Ben.
-His father is Jewish, and Mayer has said that he relates to Judaism.
+His father is Jewish, and Mayer has said that he "relates" to Judaism.
 As an elementary school student, Mayer became close friends with future tennis star James Blake, and they played Nintendo together weekday afternoons after school for three years.
 He attended the Center for Global Studies at Brien McMahon High School in Norwalk for his junior year (then known as the Center for Japanese Studies Abroad, a magnet program for learning Japanese).

 After watching Michael J. Fox's guitar performance as Marty McFly in Back to the Future, Mayer became fascinated with the instrument.
 When he turned 13 years old, his father rented one for him.
 A neighbor gave Mayer a Stevie Ray Vaughan cassette, which cultivated Mayer's love of blues music.
 According to Mayer, his fascination with Vaughan started a "genealogical hunt" that led him to other blues guitarists, including Buddy Guy, B.B.
 King, Freddie King, Albert King, Otis Rush, and Lightnin' Hopkins.
 Mayer started taking lessons from a local guitar shop owner, Al Ferrante, and soon became consumed.
 His singular focus concerned his parents, and they twice took him to see a psychiatrist, who determined him to be healthy.
 Mayer says that his parents' contentious marriage led him to "disappear and create my own world I could believe in".
 After two years of practice, he started playing at bars and other venues, while still in high school.
 In addition to performing solo, he was a member of a band called Villanova Junction (named for a Jimi Hendrix song) with Tim Procaccini, Joe Beleznay, and Rich Wolf.

 When Mayer was 17, he was stricken with cardiac dysrhythmia and was hospitalized for a weekend.
 Reflecting on the incident, Mayer said, "That was the moment the songwriter in me was born", and he penned his first lyrics the night he left the hospital.
 Shortly thereafter, he began suffering from panic attacks, and says he feared having to enter a mental institution.
 He continues to manage such episodes with anti-anxiety medication.